Weak extinction versus global exponential growth of total mass for superdiffusions: Introduction

 \subsection{Our main results}

-It is important to point out that weak extinction, unlike local extinction, depends on the branching intensity $k$ as well.
-It is natural to ask whether $\beta$ or $k$ plays the more important role.
-The answer: $\beta$ plays the main role, $k$ only has a minor significance.
+It is important to point out that weak extinction, unlike local extinction, depends on the branching intensity $k$ as well (see the $\lambda_\infty =0$ case below).
 We will prove that the exponential growth rate of the total mass is $\lambda_\infty $, defined by \eqref{def-Lambda}.
-More precisely, there are three cases: \begin{enumerate} \item If mass creation is large enough so that $\lambda_\infty >0$, then the total mass of $X$ tends to infinity exponentially with rate $\lambda_\infty >0$; \item if annihilation is strong enough so that $\lambda_{\infty} <0$, then the total mass of $X$ tends to zero exponentially with rate $\lambda_\infty <0$, even under survival; \item if $\lambda_\infty =0$, then weak extinction depends on $k$. \end{enumerate} Concerning the third case, under some further conditions on $\beta$, we will give a necessary and sufficient condition for $X$ to exhibit weak extinction (see Remark \ref{r:1.4}).
+More precisely, there are three cases: \begin{enumerate} \item If mass creation is large enough so that $\lambda_\infty >0$, then the total mass of $X$ tends to infinity exponentially with rate $\lambda_\infty >0$, with positive probability.
+(Note that extinction always has a positive probability.) \item If annihilation is strong enough so that $\lambda_{\infty} <0$, then the total mass of $X$ tends to zero exponentially with rate $\lambda_\infty <0$, a.s., even under survival.
+(See Example \ref{ex:new} for a super-Brownian motion, where $\lambda_{\infty} <0$, but the process survives with positive probability.
+Interestingly, as we will see in that example, having a small $k$ term makes extinction avoidable, while it cannot prevent weak extinction.) \item If $\lambda_\infty =0$, then weak extinction depends on $k$. \end{enumerate} Concerning the third case, under some further conditions on $\beta$, we will give a necessary and sufficient condition for $X$ to exhibit weak extinction (see Remark \ref{r:1.4}).